Explore

 0

-You are in a crowded place when you suddenly hear someone shouting for help.
+You are in a crowded place when you suddenly hear a loud crash followed by screams.
 What is your immediate reaction?

-C. Call the police without checking the situation first.
+D. Call the police immediately without checking the situation.

 E. None of the above